La Force du 13: History

-Indicted on September 2011 for in particular "criminal association" and accused of patronage, Jean-Noël Guérini, senator and former president of the departmental council of Bouches-du-Rhône, was the subject of a procedure of exclusion from the Socialist Party in January 2014 because of his support for Lisette Narducci, candidate of the PRG during the municipal elections of Marseille.
+Indicted in September 2011 for in particular "criminal association" and accused of patronage, Jean-Noël Guérini, senator and former president of the departmental council of Bouches-du-Rhône, was the subject of a procedure of exclusion from the Socialist Party in January 2014 because of his support for Lisette Narducci, candidate of the PRG during the municipal elections of Marseille.

 Jean-Noël Guérini, however, chose to leave the Socialist Party before the exclusion procedure was examined and was the head of the list Faire gagner les Bouches-du-Rhône during the senatorial elections of September 2014 which came second with 30% of the votes.

 On November 4, 2014, in anticipation of the next departmental elections, 22 socialist general councilors announced that they want to run as part of an alliance " PS - Left Front - Force du 13 - PRG" despite the appeal of the first secretary of the Socialist Party Jean-Christophe Cambadélis not to join forces with the “Force du 13”.

 On November 13, 2014, Jean-Noël Guérini transformed "Force du 13" movement into a political party during a meeting.